lithish262004/OCR-2.0-GOT-MODEL/README.md

 USEAGE:

 1.Set the code in the Google colab and download the prerequisites libraries and run the code.
-Then upload the image and type the search keyword and output is visible.
+Then upload the image and type the search keyword and output is visible. (most preferable)

 2.Clone the GitHub repository